thetarnav/solid-devtools/CONTRIBUTING.md

 ## Operating System

-I _([thetarnav](https://github.com/thetarnav))_ am working from a Windows PC, but it everything should work on macOS and Linux as well.
+I _([thetarnav](https://github.com/thetarnav))_ am working from a Windows PC, but it everything should theoretically work on macOS and Linux as well.
 If you find any issues, please open an issue.

 Alternatively, if something is off, I recommend using [Gitpod](https://gitpod.io) or [Codeflow](https://stackblitz.com/codeflow) for development.
 Both of them are free for oss projects like this one and will give you a stable development environment.